🔐

 1. Introduction:

-Re-Entrancy allows an attacker to recursively call a function from a vulnerable contract, to whatever malicious intent they have. (usually, we're talking about completely draining the vulnerable contract's balance)To learn about DAO's hack(the "historical" origin of this vulnerability) check out this post.
+Re-Entrancy allows an attacker to recursively call a function from a vulnerable contract, to whatever malicious intent they have. (usually, we're talking about completely draining the vulnerable contract's balance)To learn about DAO's hack(the "historical" origin of this vulnerability)

 As usual, we will not showcase the actual exploit of the vulnerable contract.
-For that, you may find this video useful.

 2. Typical vulnerable code: